andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 Next Steps:  Showcase to client, discuss what made the network more robust, get more data/classes

-Growth: Try other networks for transfer learning, more epochs etc
+Growth: Try other networks for transfer learning, more epochs, different batch sizes etc

 <br>
 <br>